 At the top right of the Responses page, you should see a three-dot menu.
 Click on this menu and select "Select response destination."
 You can also open the same pop-up window by clicking on the Google Sheets icon at the right of the "Responses" tab.

 This will bring up a pop-up window where you can choose where you want your responses to be sent.
-Here, you can create a new spreadsheet or you can choose a spreadsheet you already created to link the Form to.
+If you’re wondering how to create a Google Sheet from Google Forms responses, the new pop will have an option for that.
+It will also give you the option to choose a spreadsheet you already created to link the Form to.

 Step 4: Select or create a spreadsheet from Google Forms responses